NSO Information for DUS Students

 New Student Orientation

 New Student Orientation is a two-day program intended to help first-year students successfully transition into life at Penn State.
 Prior to arriving at NSO all students should complete the assigned orientation homework.
-On the second day of the NSO program, students and families are invited to the DUS College Advising Meeting presentation in 111 Wartik at 1:30pm.
-During this presentation, students and families will be introduced to DUS advising, the exploratory process, and strategies to maximize academic success.
-About 30 minutes into the presentation, students will leave to go work with their assigned academic adviser for the afternoon.
+On the second day of the NSO program, families are invited to the DUS College Advising Meeting presentation in W201 Westgate Building at 1:30pm.
+During this presentation, families will be introduced to DUS advising, the exploratory process, and strategies to maximize academic success.
 Parents will remain in the presentation for more information about DUS advising and available resources.
-At the end, the presenter will answer any remaining questions.

 In addition to NSO, there are other opportunities for students to become acclimated to the university.
 Students admitted to the summer session can participate in LEAP, which allows first-year students to take summer classes in a small group.
 Students who participate in LEAP will earn credit for their first-year seminar.
 LEAP students take two courses, live together in the same residence hall, and have an upper class student mentor to guide them through their first semester.
 (Students admitted to fall semester can change their admission to summer by contacting the Admissions Office if they'd like to be a part of LEAP.)